microsoft/azure-pipelines-yaml/design/pipeline-caching.md

 Other ```use:``` statements will have similar heuristics to pick the best defaults.

 Note that the ```use:``` syntax will inject the cache save step at the end of the build process which will not always be desirable.
-In those cases developers can fall back to specifying the ```restore_cache:``` and ```save_cache:``` YAML statements.
+In those cases developers can fall back to specifying the ```restorCache:``` and ```saveCache:``` YAML statements.

 ### Cache Scoping

 Getting scoping right is important for maximising cache hits and but also avoiding the cache becoming an attack vector to insert malicous code into official/master builds.

 As a result we will automatically scope caches to the branch that they are running against.
-The caches will also be hierarchical so a feature branch will be able to get a hit on the master, but when populatingn the cache in the ```save_cache:``` step, the contents of that cache won't be used on the master build.
+The caches will also be hierarchical so a feature branch will be able to get a hit on the master, but when populatingn the cache in the ```saveCache:``` step, the contents of that cache won't be used on the master build.

 For PR builds, the PR build will use the cache of the branch it is merging into or from with preference been given to the branch it is merging from.
 Once again, the PR build itself will not be able to add content to the scope of the branch being merged into to avoid cache attack vectors.